 Year One Assessment Content Details Component 1 Portfolio: Students will produce one portfolio for a single design and make task (set by exam board).
-Non-Examination Assessment.
-Component 2 Question and answer paper consisting of multiple choice, short- answer and extended response questions.
-Written exam: two hours.
+Product Study Blue Sky Thinking Product Manufacture (30 Marks each) Component 2 Question and answer paper consisting of multiple choice, shortanswer and extended response questions.
+Written exam: Two hours.

 Year Two Assessment Content Details Component 1 Two question and answer papers: Paper 1.
 Technical Principles.
 Paper 2.
 Design & Making Principles.
 Two written exams.
-Paper 1: 1hr 50mins Paper 2: 2hr 30mins (50% of A Level).
+Paper 1: 1hr 30mins Paper 2: 2hr 30mins (50% of A Level).
 Component 2 Portfolio: Students are required to undertake a substantial design and make a product of their choice.
-This unit results in the development of an appropriate product supported by an iterative design folder which meets the needs of an identified client.
-Non-Examination Assessment (50% of A Level).
+This unit results in the development of an appropriate product supported by an iterative design folder which Non-Examination Assessment (50% of A Level).